Shenhapy/Udacity_Control-and-Trajectory-Tracking_project/README.md

 Find the result video in folder images with some other videos for tunning trials in folder bad and trio crash
 ### Step 3: Evaluate the PID efficiency
 Finally the evaluation of the results

 Q1- Add the plots to your report and explain them (describe what you see)

 <img src='images/a1.png'/>
 <img src='images/a2.png'/>

 Q2- What is the effect of the PID according to the plots, how each part of the PID affects the control command?

+The proportional gain (Kp) [Amplifies the error signal] determines how much the controller responds to the current error.
+A high value of Kp will cause the controller to respond more aggressively to the error, but may also cause overshooting and instability.

+The integral gain (Ki) [Eliminate steady-state error signal]determines how much the controller responds to the accumulated error over time.
+A high value of Ki will cause the controller to respond more aggressively to long-term errors, but may also cause instability and oscillation.

+The derivative gain (Kd) [Reduce overshoot and oscillations] determines how much the controller responds to the rate of change of the error by adding a term that is proportional to the derivative of the error signal to reduce overshoot and oscillation. but A high value of Kd will cause the controller to respond more aggressively to sudden changes in the error, but may also cause instability and overshooting.

 # Rest of the questions
 - How would you design a way to automatically tune the PID parameters?

+  Using Twiddle as in lessons it will iterate throght the code to find the best PID parameters to have minimum error

 - PID controller is a model free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?

+Pros: it is easy to understand and can be used in many systems and don't need a model of the system

+Cons: Not so easy to tune and not that accurate as other controllers that use the system model

 - (Optional) What would you do to improve the PID controller?

+Have a better tunned parameters by using Twiddle or even may use Ziegler-Nichols method as I am using a simulation so it will be possible to apply.